In this tutorial, we will know about element locators in Selenium.

 When we are working with WebDriver on a web application, we need to understand the location of elements on the web page.

 All the methods present in the Selenium WebDriver search the element first to perform actions on the web application such as clicking, selecting, typing, etc.

-The locating an element is one of the most important tasks in the selenium tests but there is no fixed strategy that you can follow to find an element uniquely.
-It totally depends on the user ideas and their comfort level in locating the web elements.
+Locating an element is one of the most important tasks in selenium tests but there is no fixed strategy that you can follow to identify an element (object) uniquely on the web page.
+It totally depends on the user’s ideas and their comfort level in locating web elements.

 Selenium also provides to use “findElements(By.locator())” method to find multiple elements on the web page.
 This method will search and return a list of WebElement objects that match with the search criteria.

 Selenium WebDriver uses 8 types of locators to locate an element on the web page.
 They are as follows:

 Let’s understand all eight types of locators with examples one by one.